VysePresident/MafiaBot2/README.md

 1) Features, changes, bug-fixes that need testing when bot is free:

 ### GEO (August 7th 2023) Listed:

+[implemented] Removed obsolete vote_order field from the database.

 [implemented] Player Class rework, database connection, and countless improvements, adjustments, and bugfixes.